ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch24.md

 arbitrary.](../images/ch24-fig01.png){#fig:ch24-fig01}

 In short, we use Poisson regression for count data.
-We use ordinal regression when we know that certain outcomes are â€œhigherâ€? or â€œlowerâ€? than others, but we are not sure how much or if it even matters.
+We use ordinal regression when we know that certain outcomes are "higher"? or "lower"? than others, but we are not sure how much or if it even matters.

 ### Exercises [](#exercises)